lintnet/lintnet/README.md

 Configuration file linter powered by [Jsonnet](https://jsonnet.org/)

-You can write lint rules in Jsonnet and lint configuration files such as JSON and YAML.
+You can write lint rules in Jsonnet and lint configuration files such as JSON, YAML, and TOML.

 ## :warning: This project is still under development